semohar/bikeability/README.md

 #### Work
 - Spun up a simple web framework for serving routes using Mapbox GL JS
-- Created backend server using Flask and Python
+- Created backend server using Flask and Python (via venv)
 - Created basic frontend webpage using HTML

 #### To Do
+- Consider using Node.js for service (Scala/Python/Rust for data processing?)
 - Create customize heuristic(s) to include in server
-- Create a dockerfile to formally save custom image + database setup
+- Create a Dockerfile to formally save custom image + database setup
 - Consider production architecture

+---

+### 12.2.25

+#### Work
+- Created Dockerfile with dependencies (made tightly coupled to STL data for now)
+  - Flow: docker-compose, then /import-data.sh (need database to restart first - see notes)

+#### To Do
+- Should eventually build arm64 psgrouting image (consider workflow for regular updates)